 Utilizing Hello Work

 Apart from helping you with unemployment insurance Hello work also maintains a data base of job offers over their website.
 They also offer employment consultation, tips and training on how to appear for an interview and even proof read your resume for you.
 The expectation is that while you are receiving your unemployment benefits you will also be actively searching for a job.
 To prove your seriousness in getting another job you need to show Hello work proof of that you have applied for some jobs.
 They can go ahead and check with those companies if you have indeed applied there.
+You will also be assigned a Hello Work case worker who will have meetings with you once every few weeks.
+Make sure you don’t miss these appointments because missing these would portray that you are not serious about looking for another job.

 Once your unemployment Insurance is sorted, you can also start utilizing the Housing security benefit.

-What is the Housing Security Benefit (住居確保給付金じゅうきょかくほきゅうふきん)
+What is the Housing Security Benefit (住居確保給付金)

 The housing security benefit is meant to provide support to people who have lost their jobs or are working reduced hours through no fault of their own as well as independent business owners whose businesses has shut down or drastically reduced because of a distressed economy – for example during COVID.